-- Men are eight times more likely than women to develop Kaposi's sarcoma (KS)
+- Men are more likely than women to develop Kaposi sarcoma (KS)

 - Women are more likely than men to develop bacterial pneumonia and yeast infections

-In addition, HIV+ women should have regular appointments with their HIV provider to check their health.
-On-going medical care allows for the effective prevention or early diagnosis and treatment of OIs.
-Ultimately, taking your HIV drugs regularly and staying as healthy as you can – in body, mind, and spirit – is the best way to avoid opportunistic infections.
-It will keep your viral load lower and your CD4 count higher, thus making your immune system stronger and better able to fight off any type of infection.
+In addition, it is important that women living with HIV have regular appointments with their HIV provider to check their overall health.
+If you see a health care provider regularly, he or she can help you prevent OIs, and diagnose and treat any infections early on.
+Ultimately, taking your HIV drugs regularly and staying as healthy as you can is the best way to avoid opportunistic infections.
+Properly taking your medications will keep your viral load undetectable and your CD4 count higher, thus making your immune system stronger and better able to fight off any type of infection.